iris-contrib/examples/README.md

 To read the Iris documentation please navigate to [the wiki pages](https://github.com/kataras/iris/wiki) instead.

-> Examples are tested using Windows 10, Ubuntu 20.04 with [Microsoft's Visual Studio Code](https://code.visualstudio.com/) and built using the [Go 1.15.0](https://golang.org/dl).
+> Examples are tested using Windows 11, Ubuntu 22.04 LTS, macOS 12 Monterey with [Microsoft's Visual Studio Code](https://code.visualstudio.com/) and built using the [Go 1.19.rc2](https://go.dev/dl/).

 # Table of Contents